tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 Steven’s eyes bulged, and Layla froze, looking too terrified to speak.

+"Kiera?" we called.

+But silence.

-Moments later, the server returned with another tray.
+Moments later, the server returned with *another* tray of items we hadn't ordered.
 Once again, he set the items on the table, scanned the list, walked to the wall, and flipped a switch.

-And once more, the music stopped, and the room went dark.
+Again, the music stopped, and the room went dark.

 A small gasp was the only sound.